Joxxorz/react-jockbar/README.md

 Once the bar has been added, you can start using it.
 The bar takes four parameters when calling it with a function, which are as follows:

 width - default value is 0.
-This is the starting width of the bar, measured in %.
+This is the starting width of the bar, measured in %

 height - default value is 10.
-This is the height of the bar, measured in px.
+This is the height of the bar, measured in px

 color - default value is red.
-This is the color the bar will be, any standard css color will work (i.e. hex or rgb.
+This is the color the bar will be, any standard css color will work (i.e. hex or rgb)

 time - default value is 5.
-This is how long the bar will take to extend from starting width to 100% width, measured in seconds.
+This is how long the bar will take to extend from starting width to 100% width, measured in seconds

 ## Using the bar